 Cookbooks vary in how many recipes they contain, as this is largely impacted by page count and how many photos or illustrations are included.
 You don’t always need to go for the book with the greatest number of recipes, of course, but you should consider how you plan to use the book and then think about the number of recipes.

-If you plan to cook exclusively from this new book, purchasing a book with more recipes will give you more options and variety; this might be particularly helpful if you’re cooking for a larger family with lots of different meal preferences.
+If you plan to cook exclusively from this new book as a part of your new diet, purchasing a book with more recipes will give you more options and variety; this might be particularly helpful if you’re cooking for a larger family with lots of different meal preferences.
 On the other hand, if you plan to use the book only occasionally or for cooking for a particular family member or guest, you don’t necessarily need quite as many recipes and can opt for a smaller book.
 Quality is what matters, not quantity.

-If you’re a visual learner, having photos in cookbooks can be a huge help, not only through various recipe steps, but also to get a better idea of what the final dish should look like for serving purposes.
-If you’re an experienced cook, you may not need all the photos, but it’s certainly more fun (and motivating) to flip through a book with visuals.
+We’re adults—we don’t always need pictures in our books.
+But if you’re a visual learner, having photos in cookbooks can be a huge help, not only through various recipe steps, but also to get a better idea of what the final dish should look like for serving purposes.
+If you’re an experienced cook, you may not need all the photos, but it’s certainly more fun and motivating to flip through a book with visuals.
 Before you buy a book, flip through it and see if you’re okay with the text-to-image ratio.
 If your priority is to purchase a larger, utilitarian, workhorse cookbook with hundreds of recipes in it, it likely will have fewer photos due to space constraints.

 Though a relatively minor detail, special tags at the top of recipes that call out allergens (for example, if a recipe is gluten-free), special diets (for example, if a recipe is vegan), or special conditions (for example, if it’s a one-pot or a 30-minutes-or-less recipe) can be a huge help.
-Whether you’re cooking for guests with special dietary needs or get home late from work and only have 30 minutes to make dinner, these tags can help you narrow down your best recipe options more quickly.
+Whether you’re cooking for guests with special dietary needs or you get home late from work and only have 30 minutes to make dinner, these tags can help you narrow down your best recipe options more quickly in a given situation.

 What is the Mediterranean diet?